-- 1. A student has to do a research internship at the conclusion of the student's study programme. - 2.
-The purpose of the internship is an orientation into the research field of psychologists. - 3.
-During the internship, the student conducts a scientific research project.
-In case of an internship within a team of students, each student should formulate and investigate a unique research question.
-The student notifies the education office about the internship at least one month before the start of the internship by means of a research internship notification form.
-The Board of Examiners checks whether the student has complied with the requirements in article 4.2 of the EER.
-If at least 8 credits of the core courses have been obtained of the modules offered in periods 1 and 2, the research internship can be started at the earliest at the start of period 4.
-In all other cases the internship can only start after period 4 after which the above mentioned credits have been obtained.
-In addition, certain internships may require that practical or skills training(s) have been completed. - 4.
-An internship agreement is drawn up for the internship in which a number of arrangements are set out between the institution where the internship takes place, the (UM) supervisors and the student.
-A copy of this agreement is sent to the education office at least one month before the internship starts. - 5.
-The supervisor from the Faculty is the contact person with the Institution where the internship takes place. - 6.
-The internship is assessed on several criteria.
-The final grade for the practical part based on these criteria needs to be at least a 6.0.
-The internship will then be registered as having been completed successfully. - 7.
-The internship is graded by the supervisor who supervised the student during the internship.
+- 1. A student is required to do a research internship and Master's thesis at the conclusion of the student's study programme.
+If applicable, the clinical internship and clinical activities report can be done before, after, or together with the research internship.
+In case of an internship within a team of students, each student should formulate and investigate a unique research question. - 2.
+The student must notify the education office about the internship at least one month before the start of the internship by means of a research internship notification form.
+The Board of Examiners checks whether the student has complied with the requirements in article 4.2 of the EER. - 3.
+An internship agreement is drawn up for the internship, in which a number of arrangements are set out between the institution where the internship takes place, the supervisor from the Faculty and the student.
+A copy of this agreement is sent to the education office at least one month before the internship starts. - 4.
+The student will be supervised during the internship by a supervisor from the Faculty and a supervisor from the institution where the internship takes place (internship supervisor).
+The task of the supervisor from the Faculty and/or the internship supervisor consists of advising the student in matters of content with respect to the internship activities and the reporting of these in a master's thesis (see appendix 2: article 3).
+In addition, the supervisor from the Faculty is the contact person with the institution where the internship takes place. - 5.
+The internship is registered as having been completed successfully by the internship supervisor or the supervisor from the Faculty on an assessment form, which is sent to the education office. - 6.
+The final grade for the practical part of the research internship needs to be at least 6.0.